mjcumming/OpenHAB-4-Occupancy-Manager/README.md

 When you arrive home and open the door, the system detects this and sets the main floor as occupied, automatically turning on the main floor lights.

 ### Leaving Home
-When you leave your home with the lights and TV on, the system turns them off after detecting no occupancy for a set time, all without needing to write specific rules.
+When you leave your home with the lights and TV on, the system turns them off after detecting no occupancy events for a set time, all without needing to write specific rules.

 ## System Requirements